Close Menu

 Community Impact Through Design

+Their place-making strategy transforms underutilized historic assets into vibrant community hubs, proving preservation and social value can drive long-term real estate ROI.
 The Edgerleys’ real estate projects extend beyond personal use to serve broader community needs.
 The ‘Quin House exemplifies this approach, transforming a private club into a more inclusive social space that serves Boston’s diverse professional community.

 Their involvement in historic preservation contributes to maintaining architectural heritage in both Boston and Aspen.
 These efforts help preserve important buildings that might otherwise face demolition or inappropriate modification.